Update: the Cedar Workout Tank is now the Spruce Tank.

 - Cut all pieces, following the layout diagrams in the pattern.

-Next time, we’ll get right into sewing our Cedar Workout Tanks!
+Next time, we’ll get right into sewing our Spruce Tanks!